Volunteering

 533 Main St E, Hamilton, ON L8M 1H9, Canada

-Provides individualized one-on-one lessons for adult students looking to learn skills in reading, math, computers, or spelling
+Provides individualized one-on-one lessons for adults with developmental disabilities looking to learn and enhance skills in reading, math, computers, or spelling

 Distress Centre Halton Services